 Pitts came to Minneapolis to present data collected by his team in the Minneapolis Music Census.

 Launched in April at the behest of the city's new Arts & Cultural Affairs Department, the anonymous online census was modeled after similar projects in other cities including Nashville, Cleveland, New Orleans and Sacramento, Calif.
-It polled 2,258 musicians or music-related professionals on everything from their personal backgrounds and living arrangements to where, when and how they work and what their major concerns are.
+It polled 2,258 musicians or music-related professionals on everything from their personal backgrounds and living arrangements to where, when and how they work and their major concerns.

-The results proved — in the words of one of Wednesday's speakers at the Woman's Club — that many are "striving and not thriving" in the music community.
+The results proved — in the words of one of the speakers at the Woman's Club — that many are "striving and not thriving" in the music community.

 "I am so inspired in our ability to acknowledge our pain points and see what we can change," dance-pop artist and record label operator Symone Wilson, aka SYM1, said on a panel that followed the data presentation.

-The big ouch was the pay data: Minneapolis musicians who took part in the census reported an average earning of $231 total for them and their bandmates per performance, among the lowest payouts in the 17 cities where Pitts' team has conducted its research.
+The standout was the pay data: Minneapolis musicians who took part in the census reported an average earning of $231 total for them and their bandmates per performance, among the lowest payouts in the 17 cities where Pitts' team has conducted its research.

 Nashville's census, by comparison, reported a $333 average for gig pay.
 Washington, D.C.'s pay topped all others with a $446 average.